TANAYTAPANSHU/hackerrank-Js-Challenge/README.md

 1.>First, print each vowel in s on a new line.
 The English vowels are a, e, i, o, and u, and each vowel must be printed in the same order as it appeared in .
 2.>Second, print each consonant (i.e., non-vowel) in s on a new line in the same order as it appeared in .

+# Day-3 Arrays

+## Task

+Complete the getSecondLargest function in the editor below.
+It has one parameter: an array,nums , of n numbers.
+The function must find and return the second largest number in nums .